Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 Phase 2 (phase II) trials

 A phase 2 trial studies whether a drug (or other therapy) is an effective treatment for a certain cancer, such as breast cancer.
-These trials may include 25-100 people.
+These trials typically include 25-100 people.

 If a treatment is found to be effective in a phase 2 trial, a phase 3 trial will study it further.